-- 1.3 Breach of this clause 1 hall be deemed a material breach under clause [NUMBER]. - 1.4 For the purpose of this clause 1, the meaning of adequate procedures and foreign public official and whether a person is associated with another person shall be determined in accordance with section 7(2) of the Bribery Act 2010 (and any guidance issued under section 9 of that Act), sections 6(5) and 6(6) of that Act and section 8 of that Act respectively.
-For the purposes of this clause 1 a person associated with the Supplier includes but is not limited to any subcontractor of the Supplier.
+- performance by such persons of the Relevant Terms and shall be directly liable to the Customer for any breach by such persons of any of the Relevant Terms. - 1.3 Breach of this clause 1 hall be deemed a material breach under clause 9. - 1.4 For the purpose of this clause 1, the meaning of adequate procedures and foreign public official and whether a person is associated with another person shall be determined in accordance with section 7(2) of the Bribery Act 2010 (and any guidance issued under section 9 of that Act), sections 6(5) and 6(6) of that Act and section 8 of that Act respectively and for the avoidance of doubt, a person associated with the Supplier includes but is not limited to any subcontractor of the Supplier.